Circlage Surgical Evaluation Platform

 - Both medical residents and their mentors have to communicate through email.
 This includes sending footage of surgeries with notes and questions.

 - Residents are constantly busy, and therefore could benefit from a central, organized place to annotate their footage and receive feedback.

 - In sending out footage and notes as a case study, it was important to uphold HIPAA laws, and create solutions that would keep residents from accidentally breaking them.

 Our first round of testing was an informal evaluation of the heuristics.
 We wanted to determine the initial pain-points of users in general on the Hexcite prototype.

 - Redundant pages were removed.

 - Icon and button nomenclature was rewritten for clarity.

 - Case creation flow was improved with clearer calls to action, hierarchy, and visual prompts.

-- Some of the personal statistic graphs on the user dashboard did not feel helpful.
+Some of the personal metric graphs on the user dashboard did not feel helpful to users.